jellyfin/jellyfin.org/docs/general/testing/index.md

 ### Testing for General Bugs

-To test for general bugs, use Jellyfin normally, or try to come up with edge cases that you think might break Jellyfin and / or edge cases that have broken other pieces of software before.
+To test for general bugs, use Jellyfin normally, or try to come up with edge cases that you think might break Jellyfin and/or edge cases that have broken other pieces of software before.
 If you have successfully broken Jellyfin, congratulations!
 You might have found a previously unknown bug.

 ### Reproducing Unconfirmed Issues